AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 syncs to all `-S` secondaries as well as to other fuzzers, you have to copy only this directory to the other machines.

-Lets say all servers have the `-o out` directory in /target/foo/out, and you created a file `servers.txt` which contains the hostnames of all participating servers, plus you have an ssh key deployed to all of them, then run:
+Let's say all servers have the `-o out` directory in /target/foo/out, and you created a file `servers.txt` which contains the hostnames of all participating servers, plus you have an ssh key deployed to all of them, then run: